March 10, 2020 · 5:06 pm

 Supervisor Meeting Video

-Filed under #San Mateo County, #SanMateoCountyNews, Board of Supervisors, Carole Groom, Citizen Journalist, Daughters of Charity Health System, Dave Canepa, Dave Pine, Don Horsley, Michael G. Stogner, Mike Callagy, San Mateo County Manager, Seaton Medical Center, Seaton Medical Center Hospital, Warren Slocum
+Filed under #San Mateo County, #SanMateoCountyNews, Board of Supervisors, Carole Groom, Citizen Journalist, Daughters of Charity Health System, Dave Canepa, Dave Pine, Don Horsley, Michael G. Stogner, San Mateo County Manager, Seaton Medical Center, Seaton Medical Center Hospital, Warren Slocum

 SMC Supervisor David Canepa